 Walker also suggested that the senior management of banks that ‘missold’ swaps may have been “taken in” by line managers who misrepresented the products as things the clients genuinely wanted.
 Walker also said that commission-based selling had “corrupted” the UK’s entire life assurance and pensions industry over the past 20 years.

 In the main, however, the trio of “corporate governance experts” came across as rather arrogant and complacent.

-At the very least the MPs ought to have asked Sarah Hogg (whose hair was something to behold) why she believes it appropriate that ex-RBS director Sir Steve Robson, who has an unfortunate habit of losing taxpayers billions, remains a director on the FRC’s board.
+At the very least the MPs ought to have asked Sarah Hogg (whose hair was something to behold) why she believes it appropriate that ex-RBS director Sir Steve Robson, who was on the board of RBS at the time of its collapse, remains a director on the FRC’s board.